 Figure DR6: Sensitivity of the size of the zone adjacent to one side of the hydrothermally active normal fault where AHe ages are partially reset.
 The analysis was performed for six parameters: duration, fluid flux, fault damage zone width, background thermal gradient, aerodynamic resistance and exhumation rate.
 For each line in the graph, one parameter was changed while all other parameters were set to their base values.
-Base values (star) are 400 m2 a-1 for the fluid flux, 10 m for the fault damage zone, 0.04 °C m-1 for the thermal gradient and 1×10^{-4} m a-1 for the exhumation rate.
+Base values (star) are 400 m2 a-1 for the fluid flux, 10 m for the fault damage zone, 0.04 °C m-1 for the thermal gradient and 1×104 m a-1 for the exhumation rate.
 Lateral flow in shallow layers connected to the fault was not taken into account.
 The most sensitive parameter is exhumation rate.
 An increase in exhumation rates leads to an exponential growth of the partial reset zone.
-The sensitivity for fluid flux, thermal gradient are more sensitive for small values and less sensitive for larger values.
+The sensitivity for fluid flux, thermal gradient and fault damage zone are in a similar order of magnitude.
+Fluid flux and thermal gradient are more sensitive for small values and less sensitive for larger values.
 Fault damage zone and aerodynamic resistance are the least sensitive parameters.